AhmadAbbasZaidi/Met-Pollen/README.md

 For android all you will need to do is install android studio latest version with its prerequisite Java.
 Android studio will get all of other dependencies.

-Setup database at you end.
+Setup database at your end.
 In Application there are three types of data that is Districts, Current Weather and Forecast Weather

 **Setup**
 1. Add your **base url** in